METALS-Copper, aluminium top Shanghai gainers on China data

 China’s industrial output expanded at a faster than expected pace in November as growth in the world’s top industrial metals consumer remains resilient, supported in part by a construction boom, data released on Thursday showed.

-Aluminium was getting a second boost from separate China data showing production for November slumped to 2.35 million tonnes, which was down 7.7 percent from October and the lowest absolute level since February this year.
+Aluminium was getting a second boost from separate China data showing production for November slumped to 2.35 million tonnes, which was down 7.8 percent from October and the lowest absolute level since February 2015.

-* Three-month copper on the London Metal Exchange was down modestly to $6,778 a tonne by 0100 GMT, after gaining 1 percent overnight.
+* Three-month copper on the London Metal Exchange rose modestly to $6,795 a tonne by 0700 GMT, after gaining 1 percent overnight.

-* ShFE aluminium galloped more than 1 percent higher at the open.
+* ShFE aluminium galloped more than 1 percent higher to close at 14,450 yuan, a nine-day high.

 * NICKEL DEFICIT: The global nickel market deficit widened to 9,700 tonnes in October from a revised 7,500 tonnes the month before, data from the International Nickel Study Group showed on Thursday.